Mark-Kramer/Case-Studies-Python/content/09/.ipynb_checkpoints/point-process-glms-checkpoint.md

 ## Fitting a Point Process Model (Poisson GLM) <a id="fitting-a-poisson-glm"></a>

 Any statistical model that describes data occurring at localized points in time, like spike times, is called a temporal point process model.
-In [notebook 8](https://mark-kramer.github.io/Case-Studies-Python/08/basic-visualizations-and-descriptive-statistics-of-spike-train-data.html), we constructed a point process model that described the probability distribution of waiting times between spikes for a neuron with no explicit driving stimulus.
+In <a href="https://mark-kramer.github.io/Case-Studies-Python/08/basic-visualizations-and-descriptive-statistics-of-spike-train-data.html" target="blank">notebook 8</a>, we constructed a point process model that described the probability distribution of waiting times between spikes for a neuron with no explicit driving stimulus.
 Here, we would similarly like to construct a statistical model, but in this case the model should characterize how the distribution of the data depends on the covariates of interest: the rat’s position and movement direction.

 +++